josephernest/TinyAnalytics/README.md

 There are four easy steps.
 (I could have made an installer script that does everything out-of-the box, but doing it manually is a good way to see exactly what happens).

-1) Unzip this package in a directory, e.g. `/var/www/TinyAnalytics/`
+1) Unzip this package in a directory, e.g. `/var/www/TinyAnalytics/`,

-2) Go in this directory and give the appropriate permissions:
+2) Give the appropriate permissions:

-    chown -R www-data:www-data .
+    chmod 777 logs/
-    chmod -R 755 .
+    chmod 755 summarize.py

 3) Add the following tracking code to your websites at then end of `.php` files, e.g. `/var/www/mywebsite/index.php`: